network-analytics/libyangpush/README.md

 A Dockerfile is available under .ci/Dockerfile, which contains all the necessary dependencies to build the project.

+# Test

+## Test purposes
+The test cases include testing the find-dependencies functionalities, the djb2 function output, and the YANG push message parsing functionalities.

 ## How to run test
 The module set used for unit tests is stored in the /test/resources file
 ```bash